You know everyone thinks we’re fools, right?

 If you’re new to this, I would strive for one dollar per subscriber per month in sales.
 In other words, an email list of 1,000 subscribers should result in at least $1,000 per month in sales, 10,000 subscribers would result in $10,000 per month in sales, and so on.

 The more subscribers you get, the more money you make.
 Granted, your relationship with your subscribers and the quality of your products or services and dozens of other factors still matter, but to drive revenue, focus on email list growth.
-It matters more than anything else.
+To make money blogging, it’s absolutely essential.

 Lesson #16: Start Selling from Day One